You are here

 What will I get out of Greek Life?

 Coming to college is one of the major life changes that your student will go through.
 Joining a fraternity or sorority can help make the transition easier.
 Developing life long friendships with the members in their chapter helps make the campus smaller and more manageable.
-For many members, these chapters become there home away from home.
+For many members, these chapters become their home away from home.
 In addition to the brotherhood/sisterhood, every chapter promotes the values of enhancing leadership, service scholarship, philanthropy/service and financial responsibility in their members.

 How will Greek Life benefit me?